 So, we’ve all heard the penguin joke that they eat ice berg-ers, but what do these tuxedo-wearing birds really eat?

-The diet of penguins mostly consists of fish, squid, and krill.
-However, they are opportunistic hunters and will adapt their diet to what’s available.
-Diets can vary between species and even among different populations of the same species.
+Penguins eat fish, squid, and krill.
+However, they are opportunistic hunters and will adapt their diet to whatever is available.
+A penguin’s diet can vary between species and even among different populations of the same species.

 For example, Southern Rockhopper Penguins in Macquarie Island make up about 70% of their diet with Krill and 17% fish, whereas those on neighboring Campbell Island (around 700km away) most eat fish3 (source: P.D.
 Boersma and P.G.
 Borboroglu, Penguins: Natural History and Conservation, 2013).